TipoAI/TipoAI/README.md

-# 👋 Hi we are TipoAI
+# 👋 Hi there, we are TipoAI

 We are a group of people that love to code, we are a nonprofit organistation that develops AI and machine learning stuff.
 We hope that you like our project and feel free to donate a dollar or two on our website.